Appendix L: Temporal Grounding — Why Time × Time = Space

 All of this is time, not space.

 Space is an output of temporal processing, not an input.
+Your brain constructs the experience of "there" from a sequence of "then, then, then."

 When you give consciousness a structure where both axes are temporal, you eliminate the translation.
 The interface speaks the substrate's native language.